Code-Institute-Submissions/MS1-Catsitting/README.md

   You can either fork or clone the github repository to use this project.

   - ### **Forking the GitHub Repository**
-    - Log in to GitHub and locate the GitHub Repository mentioned above
+    - Log in to GitHub and locate the GitHub Repository mentioned above.
     - Make a copy of the GitHub Repository by "forking" the orginal repository onto your own account, where changes can be made without affecting original repository.
     - Click on the fork icon (located on top right of the page at the same level of repository name)
-    - You should now have a copy of this repository into your GitHub account
+    - You should now have a copy of this repository into your GitHub account.

-    For more information on how to clone a repository, please check this [github documentation](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)
+    For more information on how to clone a repository, please check this [github documentation](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

   - ### **Cloning the GitHub Repository**

-    - Log in to GitHub and locate the GitHub Repository
+    - Log in to GitHub and locate the GitHub Repository.
     - Under the repository name, click "Clone or download".

     You can find all the steps to follow according your chosen method in this [GitHub documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on how to clone a reposistory.